 The third of three Pharmacy Technician courses, PTN 0086 prepares the students to practice in the hospital pharmacy.
 The student will learn the preparation of unit dose medications and intravenous solutions including aseptic techniques.
 Supervised laboratory and clinical experiences give the student numerous opportunities to develop proficiency in the performance of skills, procedures, and the application of theoretical concepts.
-Prerequisites: HSC 0003, PTN 0084, PTN 0085.
+Prerequisites: Minimum grades of "C" in HSC 0003, PTN 0084, PTN 0085.